mdesanker/mdesanker/README.md

-My name is Michael, and I have a passion for solving problems.
-After working as a research chemist for several years, I have developed a love for programming and learning how it can be used to solve real-life problems.
+My name is Michael, and I have a passion for solving problems, building things, and learning.
+After working as a research chemist for several years, I have developed a love for programming and am thoroughly enjoying learning about how it can be used to solve real-life problems.

 [![Linkedin: Michael](https://img.shields.io/badge/Michael-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/michaeldesanker/)